Rentals for Residents and Visitors at Hotel Del Coronado’s Del Beach

 The Coronado Beach is huge which means that since Del Beach is set back against the hotel, you can’t exactly eyeball the kids at the water’s edge.
 You might need to take some towels—maybe even a little beach chair that you bring from home—and park down near the ocean while they play.

-Appropriate attire is require in the hotel’s public areas which means bathing suit cover-ups and shoes.
+Appropriate attire is required in the hotel’s public areas which means bathing suit cover-ups and shoes.
 Little foot washers are available to wash sandy feet.
 Unless you are headed in for a spa treatment (kids aren’t allowed in the spa changing areas), there isn’t a place at the hotel to shower off and change if you want to stay for dinner.
 You could do your best to de-sand and slip on some hotel attire to eat at the casual dining spots like Sun Deck Bar and Grill by the pool (the pool is for hotel guests only) or even the patio at ENO Wine Bar and Pizzeria.
 If you’re carrying a ton of gear, take it back to the car, however.

 Check out the other Hotel Del Coronado day packages for residents, including dropping the kids at the Kidtopia kids club while mom and dad head to the spa.
 This package ends with s’mores on the beach.